luanglopes/leet-devs-social-network/README.md

 It will start the development server with suto-restarting.

-P.S.: That way you need to setup the database by your own, so make sure you did it before staring the server
+> P.S.: That way you need to setup the database by your own, so make sure you did it before staring the server.

 ## Setup with docker